 If you are on a military leave for fewer than 24 months and you do not return to work at the end of your leave, you may be entitled to purchase COBRA continuation coverage.
 Your eligibility for COBRA will begin on the date your leave ends.
 Call the Citi Benefits Center or contact your HR representative for more information about a military leave.
-For the Citi Benefits Center, call ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
-For TDD and international assistance, please see the "For More Information" section.
+For the Citi Benefits Center, call ConnectOne at 1 (800) 881-3938.
+See the For More Information section for detailed instructions, including TDD and international assistance.